 Google released its Year in Search to commemorate 2014, which revealed the top trends and stories of the past year.
 They also made a touching video (which we highly recommend watching).

 This led us to reflect on which article topics were the most sought after in 2014, in terms of site traffic and popular pages.
 Was it the 2014 Ferguson unrest, which began with the fatal shooting of Michael Brown before snowballing into more violence?
 Perhaps it was Taylor Swift’s record-breaking sale of 1989, or her fallout with Spotify?
 Did we clamor for more news on the Ebola outbreak, or ISIS, or were we too focused on how Kim Kardashian attempted to “break” the internet?”

-We used the SimilarWeb platform to find out.
+We used the Similarweb platform to find out.
 What we discovered might surprise you…but then, 2014 was nothing if not surprising.
-As we move forward into 2015, let’s take a look back at the stories that went viral.
+As we move forward into 2015, let’s take a look back at what was trending in 2014 and the stories that went viral.

 The Inside Scoop: Industry Analysis

 From January to November 2014, the News and Media industry grew by 20%, accounting for an impressive 26.6B visits.
 This makes News & Media our 3rd biggest category in terms of traffic share.

 What topics were drawing readers in to these news sites?
 We used Similarweb to reveal the top traffic-driving keywords for the industry in 2014.

 Robin Williams topped the list, as the prolific actor’s apparent suicide came as a shock to people all over the world.
 Another actor’s death – Phillip Seymour Hoffman, also came in at 3rd place, illustrating just how much we revere our stars.

 Within the News and Media industry, some sites had a better year than others.
 Here’s a look at the sites that saw a rise in rank….and the sites that were not as successful.